l7mp/stunner/docs/GATEWAY.md

               app: dev
 ```

-Below is a quick reference of the most important fields of the Gateway [`spec`](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects).
+Below is a reference of the most important fields of the Gateway [`spec`](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects).

 | Field | Type | Description | Required |
 | :--- | :---: | :--- | :---: |